 On such occasions, we can either challenge ourselves and keep moving forward, or we can retreat and step back into our comfort zone.
-If we want to continue to develop and grow, then we must be willing to step out of our comfort zone on a consistent basis.
+If we want to continue to develop and grow, we must step out of our comfort zone consistently.

 - Learn a new language.
-Instead of trying to learn a new language quickly and in a condensed period of time, consider the power of spaced repetition over a long period of time.
+Instead of trying to learn a new language quickly and in a condensed period, consider the power of spaced repetition over a long period.
 That way, the chances of the new language staying with you increases dramatically.

 - Watch a show or video in a foreign language.
-Similar to the previous point, your brain will be stimulated while it tries to make sense of what you are watching and listening, which can also help with your retention level if you’re learning a new language.
+Your brain will be stimulated while it tries to make sense of what you’re watching and listening, which can also help with your retention level if you’re learning a new language.

 - Have a conversation with a stranger.
 Most of grew up being told not to talk to strangers.
 What could be a better way to challenge that belief than to actually talk to someone you don’t know.
 Who knows, that stranger may turn out to be someone valuable in your life.

 - Go a day without complaining.
-Let’s face it — we all complain and moan about things that we do not like or agree with.
-When you’re able to experience a day without complaining, you will realise how much energy is wasted focusing on things that ultimately do not matter.
-Instead, it is better to direct all the energy towards something meaningful.
+We all complain and moan about things we don’t like or agree with.
+When you’re able to experience a day without complaining, you’ll realise how much energy is wasted focusing on things that ultimately don’t matter.
+Instead, it’s better to direct all the energy towards something meaningful.

 - Meditate a couple of times during the day.
 Meditation improves our ability to concentrate and provides us with much better clarity.
 Starting and ending a day with meditation will help you relax more and refocus on what you’d like to achieve.

 - Repair or mend a broken relationship.
 The relationships we have with others play an important part in how we see ourselves and how others see us.
-If there is someone that you are no longer on good terms with, challenge yourself to make that relationship better.
+If there is someone you’re no longer on good terms with, challenge yourself to make that relationship better.

 - Strengthen your opposite hand.
 It can be something simple as cleaning your teeth or preparing a meal.
 If you want to take it to the next level, try writing with your opposite hand.

 - Have a sugar-free day.
-More and more studies are showing that processed sugar isn’t good for our bodies.
-The sad truth is we are exposed to foods with sugar every day.
-Start small and go one day without sugar and if you can, increase that to a few days a week.
+More and more studies show processed sugar isn’t good for our bodies.
+The sad truth is we’re exposed to foods with sugar every day.
+Start small and go one day without sugar and if you can, increase it to a few days a week.

 - Smile more.
-It is actually much harder to frown and be angry than it is to smile.
-Plus smiling makes us and those around us feel good.
-Choose to smile more each day and you will have a different experience of work or life each day.
+It’s much harder to frown and be angry than it is to smile.
+Smiling makes us and those around us feel good.
+Choose to smile more each day and you’ll have a different experience of work or life each day.

 - Take one action towards a major goal.
 The process of setting goals is easier than the process of achieving them.
-Therefore by taking just one action every day towards a goal, it is inevitable that the goal will be achieved in due course.
+Therefore, by taking just one action every day towards a goal, it’s inevitable the goal will be achieved in due course.
 The actions you take daily will compound to generate the momentum you need to achieve the goal.

-Stepping out of our comfort zone does not need to be hard nor does it need to be scary.
+Stepping out of our comfort zone doesn’t need to be hard nor does it need to be scary.
 By getting into the practice of doing something challenging each day, it will strengthen our resolve and our ability to deal with life’s challenges.